MahdadJafarzadeh/SignalQualityAnalyzer/README.md

-# SignalQualityAnalyzer
-SigQual: A python package to analyze the quality of the recorded biosignals
+# SigQual: A python package to analyze the quality of the recorded biosignals